What You Should Know About Forensic Psychologists

-Forensic psychologists are experts in criminal motives, mental illness, and profiling.
-They help other specialists select juries, counsel suspected criminals with mental illness, meet with lawyers, and assess whether accused criminals are competent to be put on trial.
+Forensic psychologists are involved in a professional space where mental health meets criminal and civil law.
+They provide services to social service orgnanizations, public safety teams, the courts, and the military.
+Forensic psychologists are experts when it comes to understanding the psychology of criminals related to motives, mental illness, and profiling.
+They work alongside other legal specialists and authorities as they select juries, counsel suspected criminals with mental illness, meet with lawyers, help determine if witnesses are credible, and assess whether accused criminals are competent enough to be put on trial.

-Some forensic psychologists find jobs as consultants.
-Forensic science consultants are typically hired to conduct accused criminal, witness, and jury assessment.
-They also meet with police officials to discuss ways to reduce crime, improve interrogations, and other important matters.
+Most forensic psychologists work for universities, consulting firms, police departments, and government agencies.
+Some also choose to work privately as consultants.
+Forensic science consultants are typically hired to conduct accused criminal, witness, and jury assessments.
+They also meet with police officials to discuss ways to reduce crime, improve police interrogations, and other important matters.

-State licensing boards typically only professionally license forensic psychologists with PhDs.
-Forensic psychologists with master’s degrees find jobs at research firms, government agencies, and non-profit organizations.
+State licensing boards typically only offer professional licenses to forensic psychologists with a PhD.
+Forensic psychologists with master’s degrees can find jobs at research firms, government agencies, and non-profit organizations.

 There are few forensic psychology graduate programs offered in the United States.
 People interested in this field should major in a related subject and take courses in forensic science, criminology, statistics, criminal law, and psychology.

 For additional information about forensic psychologist careers and to read the top news and research stories in the forensic psychology field, visit the following associations and groups: